megakarlach/HL2reUpdate/README.md

 Beside the official changes above.
 The reUpdate patch also added/changed some features:
 - The Gamepad UI have been customized, in this case, most thumbnails on "New Game" chapters are taken from HL2: Update instead of the vanilla HL2.
-- (NEW) More improvements and few new features to Gamepad UI, restored some missing options, including:
+- More improvements and few new features to Gamepad UI, restored some missing options, including:
   Keyboard Advanced Options:
     Fast Weapon Switch - Disabled (0), Enabled (1), Gamepad style (2), Horizontal style/Postal III style (3), can be also changed with "hud_fastswitch" command.
-Enable Developer Console directly via Gamepad UI
-Mouse sensitivity on Gamepad UI can be increased up to 20.
+    Enable Developer Console directly via Gamepad UI Mouse sensitivity on Gamepad UI can be increased up to 20.
 - (NEW) Some improvements to old VGUI:
   Video - Advanced
     Removed broken "Use 'bloom' effect when available" that always uncheck itself when saved.
 Bloom and HDR will still functioning normally with it's options remain available.
     FOV options increased to 120 without using Console command.
 - Optional: Orange Gamepad UI scheme with Verdana & Trebuchet MS font included.

-Bugs that are also fixed (by Valve), will now works with HL2: Update aswell including:
-Recently:
+## Bugs fixed:
+November 17, 2023
 - Fixed a hang where NPC pathfinding could stall forever
 - Fixed sprinting when using an external controller (This fix would be pointless with HL2 reUPDATE due to Steam Controller being unsupported anyway).

 Previously:
-- Dropship container gun fix which makes the gun possible to turn (existed since 2010, now fixed).
+- Dropship container gun fix which makes the gun possible to turn (previously present since 2007 on X360/PS3 (Orange Box), and 2010 on PC, now fixed).
 - Long loading saves bug/engine freezing while saving has been fixed (caused by the game tries to access \\MOD, which freezes the engine).
-- Improved loading times
+- Improved loading times (for users with HDD only)
 - Fixed some stuttering on level transitions
-- NPC eyes not blinking
+- NPC eyes not blinking (fixed in 2019)
-- Missing Combine sounds has been fixed (noticeable by shooting them)
+- Some missing Combine sounds has been fixed (noticeable by shooting them)
-- and much more... (see https://web.archive.org/web/20160830085422/http://forums.steampowered.com/forums/showthread.php?t=1286478)
+- and much more... (see [here](https://web.archive.org/web/20160830085422/http://forums.steampowered.com/forums/showthread.php?t=1286478))

 # Bugs that hasn't been fixed
 - Steam Input are non-functional.